absmach/magistrala-docs/docs/entities.md

 ## Users service

-For grouping Mainflux entities there are `groups` object in the `users` service.
+For grouping Magistrala entities there are `groups` object in the `users` service.
 The users groups can be used for grouping `users` only.
 Groups are organized like a tree, group can have one parent and children.
 Group with no parent is root of the tree.

 ### Users